WebFiori/docs/uploading-files.md

 * View the status of each uploaded file in a simple way.
 * No need to use the array `$_FILES` to upload files.
 * Ability to create upload files API in matter of fiew lines
-* Store the uploaded file(s) to a specific location on the server.
+* Store the uploaded file(s) in a specific location on the server.
 * Filtering for tainted user input.

 ## Using the Class `Uploader`